 - Try this: Delve into your data to refine your personas.
-If you have engagement tools like a private online community or marketing automation software, your members are generating valuable behavioral data ready for you to use in your personas.
+If you have engagement tools like an online community or marketing automation software, your members are generating valuable behavioral data you can use to create your personas.

-- Read this: Blog Post – Why You Should Be Segmenting Your Members By Data Rather Than By Type
+- Read this: Why You Should Be Segmenting Your Members By Data Rather Than By Type

 If your association can’t help to solve your members’ most important problems, then they won’t have a reason to engage or maintain their membership status.

-- Ask yourself: What is each persona’s most urgent and pervasive challenges?
-How can your membership organization and community help to solve them?
+- Ask yourself: What are each persona’s most urgent and pervasive challenges?
+How can your organization help to solve them?

 - Try this: If you want to understand your members’ pain points, start with research.
-Using engagement tools like online community and marketing automation, gather the behavioral data that reveals their problems, what they value, and how you can help them.
+Use engagement tools like online community and marketing automation to gather the behavioral data that reveals their problems, what they value, and how you can help them.

 The value your organization offers is how you will help to solve the problems and challenges your members face.
-Whether through quality content, connections with experts, webinar series, or networking opportunities, the value of your organization and community will give your members a reason to stay engaged.
+Whether through quality content, connections with experts, webinar series, or networking opportunities, your association’s value proposition will give your members a reason to stay engaged.